 How to Make a Michelada Beer

 TIP: A high-quality citrus squeezer is very helpful for juicing the limes, especially if you are making several drinks at the same time.
-We were provided the one in the pictures by Zulay Kitchen and really enjoyed its performance.

 - Stir the entire drink, add a couple of ice cubes and enjoy!